 Trigger point massage and pelvic floor relaxation exercises still appear to be the cornerstone of most successful treatment strategies.

 The final effect of CPPS/pelvic myoneuropathy is inflammation in the epithelial tissues of the urogenital region.
 This end point in the process may be treated with medications like Elavil, but also with phytotherapy: Prosta-Q†, Q-Urol† and Cernilton†.
 Benzodiazepines (the best of which for this purpose is Valium, generic name diazepam) are also used on a short-term or “as needed” basis to quell muscle spasm and anxiety, in combination with hot baths.
 A dose of 5mg once every three days or as needed to avoid addiction is recommended.
 Benzos are not a long-term solution.

-Locating a Practitioner
+Locating a practitioner

 In an ideal world, you would visit a urologist who would carry out the necessary tests, including an assessment of your pelvic floor muscles, and who would then refer you to a physiotherapist specializing in the treatment of pelvic pain, and also to a pain specialist if necessary.
 Although there are some urologists who undoubtedly do this, the vast majority do not at present.
 That means that the task of navigating the healthcare system and getting the treatment you require is up to the patient, who will have to find a physiotherapist and get appropriate referrals.